cal-itp/data-infra/docs/analytics_tools/rt_analysis.md

 It's often useful to measure transit delay on a specific corridor to support technical metric generation for the Solutions for Congested Corridors Program, Local Partnership Program, and other analyses.

-If you've recieved a corridor from an SCCP/LPP applicant or elsewhere, load it as a geodataframe and add it using the `add_corridor` method.
+If you've received a corridor from an SCCP/LPP applicant or elsewhere, load it as a geodataframe and add it using the `add_corridor` method.
 If you're already looking at a speed map and want to measure delay for a portion of the map, you can use the `autocorridor` method to specify a corridor using a shape_id and two stop_sequences.
 This saves time by avoiding the need to generate the polygon elsewhere.

 The corridor must be a single polygon, and in order to generate metrics it must include at least one transit stop.